For Index of Brides, CLICK

 than ordinarily interested was solemnized on the 13th, at the

-residence of Mr. Taverner, Dorland, when Miss Emma
+residence of Mr. Taverner, Dorland, when Miss Emma Robertson was united in

-Robertson was united in marriage to Mr. Geo.
+marriage to Mr. Geo.
 H. Switzer.
-Although only the
+Although only the immediate friends of the

-immediate friends of the family were in attendance, the ceremony lacked none
+family were in attendance, the ceremony lacked none of the beauty and dignity

-functions.
-The bride is one of the
+commonly associated with more elaborate functions.
+The bride is one of the most versatile and

-most versatile and talented young ladies of the neighborhood, whose presence
+talented young ladies of the neighborhood, whose presence lent a grace and a

-lent a grace and a charm to every social gathering.
-The groom is one of South Fredericksburgh’s
+charm to every social gathering.
+The

-most popular and esteemed young men, who by his genial qualities and industry
+who by his genial qualities and industry has won an

-has won an acknowledged place in the public
+acknowledged place in the public favor.

-favor.
-The ceremony was performed by the Rev. R. Allin,
+The ceremony was performed by

-Conway, the pastor of both the young people.
+both the young people.
+The happy

-other Western points.
-The hearty and
+points.
+The hearty and general good

-home at Conway. |
+Conway. |

 Methodist